Hotel Chelsea in New York, New York

 The Full Story

-Actor Michael Imperioli was staying at the Hotel Chelsea in 1996 when he saw a woman dressed in 19th-century clothing lying hunched on the floor, sobbing uncontrollably.
-A light fixture behind him made a popping sound.
-She vanished.
-The Sopranos star had just met Mary, the hotel's most famous ghost.
+In 1996, years before The Sopranos, the actor Michael Imperioli was living at the Hotel Chelsea on West 23rd Street in Manhattan when he saw a woman in 19th-century clothing hunched on the hallway floor, sobbing.
+A light fixture behind him popped.
+When he looked back, she was gone.